United Kingdom constituencies

 There are 650 constituencies for the UK House of Commons.

-In the United Kingdom (UK), each of the electoral areas or divisions called constituencies elects one member to the House of Commons.
+In the United Kingdom (UK), there are various electoral areas or divisions called constituencies.
+The House of Commons of the Parliament of the United Kingdom has constituencies across the UK, while the devolved parliaments and assemblies in Scotland, Wales, Northern Ireland and London also have their own constituencies.

-Within the United Kingdom there are five bodies with members elected by electoral districts called "constituencies" as opposed to "wards":
+The five bodies with members elected by electoral districts called "constituencies" (as opposed to "wards") are: